jtsaito/kanji-meister/README.md

 # kanji-meister
 Simple Kanji Flash Cards (Heisig style)

-# Notes on Useing AWS OpsWorks
+# Notes on Using AWS OpsWorks
 To get this repo running on OpsWorks I mainly stuck to [Alex Wood's tutorial](https://ruby.awsblog.com/post/Tx7FQMT084INCR/Deploying-Ruby-on-Rails-Applications-to-AWS-OpsWorks).
 However, two fixes were needed.

 **Fix 1.** Add `username` and `database` to custom JSON in the stack